jkmackie/means_and_outliers/README.md

 ![Alt text](images/four_ratings_combined.PNG)

 The histogram is right-skewed because the Overall Quality scale includes 6-10 and the other ratings do not.
 If we pretend this set is [normally distributed](https://www.mathsisfun.com/data/standard-normal-distribution.html), the tails would be balanced.
-Instead, the two little bars in the right tail look like outliers.
+In this context, the two little bars in the right tail look like outliers.
 Ratings 9 and 10 in the set are over three standard deviations above the mean rating of 4.3.

-### How are the means impacted by outliers?
+### How are the means impacted by non-uniform data?

 We put Overall Quality, Kitchen Quality, Basement Quality and Heating Quality into a table.
 The first two rows are shown below.